-Recently, I was inspired by the story of a man who owned a very successful business that had grown exponentially over the past few years.
-He had been working seven days a week, ten to twelve hours a day.
-He complained to his business coach about exhaustion.
-His coach pointed out that his business wouldn’t continue to grow as long as he worked that hard and didn’t take time to recharge in preparation for transition.
+I was inspired by the story of a successful business owner who had been working seven days a week to the point of exhaustion.
+His coach pointed out that the owner needed to take time to recharge in preparation for transition.

-The advice: Take six weeks off.
-At first he was incredulous.
-He simply couldn’t get his head around the idea that his business would survive, never mind grow faster if he took time off.
+The advice he received was to take six weeks off.
+At first he was incredulous thinking his business wouldn’t survive, never mind grow faster if he took time off.
 But he took a leap of faith and went to Europe for 6 weeks.
-His business got better.
-Encouraged by that success he took three months off.
+His business got better, then, encouraged by that success he took three months off.
 And his business got better.

 Recharge in Preparation for Transition and Innovation

 He explained, “I got my most creative ideas and thought about better ways for reinventing my business when I was away.
-Those ideas revolutionized my business.
 They enabled me to grow in a way I couldn’t have imagined when I had my nose to the grindstone.”

 A Sabbatical Would Fulfill Many Aspirations

-It would enable me to do some things that I had always wanted to do.
-A road trip around North America from Waterloo, Ontario, to Texas and Arizona in the south, to British Columbia in the west, to Newfoundland in the East.
+It would enable me to do some things that I had always wanted to do. like a road trip around North America.
 We would visit places we’d read about but never been.

-It would be an opportunity to spend some quality time with my wife, Dawna.
-I had a goal to enhance our relationship and make sure that we would continue to be best friends as we grew older together.
+The sabbatical was an opportunity to spend some quality time with my wife, enhancing our relationship and make sure that we would continue to be best friends as we grew older together.

-It would be a test to see if I could get away from the businesses I owned and let my management team be in charge and do what they do best.
-This was important for my succession plan!
-Would I be able to more objectively look at the business as something separate from myself?
-Would my team rise to the occasion?
-Could I reinvent myself relative to my business?
+Would I be able to look at the business as something separate from myself and reinventing myself as needed?
 It would be a great opportunity to do some research for a book and a new program on how successful entrepreneurs transition from building their business to some form of retirement or a new career.
-I could learn from others and learn while doing.
-It seemed perfect.
+I could learn from others and learn while doing. which seemed perfect.

 Click here to receive our Focus articles.